marwoj/seed-spring-vue-aws-ec2/README.md

 push your secrets to public repository, your account will be compromised, github will detect it and AWS will block your account**

+### Deploy application

+#### Configure EC2 instance

+This step is required only once, so if you already did it, you can skip this step
+> ansible-playbook playbook-ec2-configure.yml --private-key ~/workspace/secret/seed.pem --extra-vars "seed_hosts=ec2-dev"

 #### Build docker images and push them to ECR

 > ansible-playbook playbook-push.yml --extra-vars "seed_env=env-domain version_tag=1.0.0"